andyatkinson/andyatkinson.github.io/_posts/2024-05-21-shipit-podcast-changelog-andrew-atkinson.md

 - Justin mentioned he maintains [Awesome Tmux](https://github.com/rothgar/awesome-tmux).
 I’m a daily Tmux user, and learned it from Brian Hogan’s book [tmux2: Productive Mouse-Free Development](https://pragprog.com/titles/bhtmux2/tmux-2/), which I [recently learned has a new version coming soon](https://x.com/bphogan/status/1783939076149621216).

 ## Corrections
 - Bluesky was initially built in PostgreSQL, which was mentioned towards the episode end.
-Apparently since then, the Bluesky team has moved to ScyllaDB and SQLite.
-Read more: <https://bsky.app/profile/gergely.pragmaticengineer.com/post/3kqsr3tp67d2g>
+Apparently since then, the [Bluesky team has moved to ScyllaDB and SQLite](https://bsky.app/profile/andatki.bsky.social).

-Let’s connect on Bluesky: <https://bsky.app/profile/andatki.bsky.social>

 ## Wrap Up
-Justin and Autumn were great hosts, and I felt very comfortable as a guest and had a fun conversation, connecting on the tech itself, but also as parents in tech!
+Justin and Autumn were great hosts, and I felt very comfortable as a guest and had a fun conversation connecting on tech and also as parents in tech!

-Thanks for reading and listening, and please get in touch with any questions or comments.
+Thanks for reading and listening, and get in touch with any questions or comments!

 ## Listen to the Episode